Covid-19 FAQs for Playgroup Parents (September 2021)

 Staff will use PPE as normal when performing intimate care procedures, e.g. nappy changing, and when cleaning, and when dealing with a child or member of staff displaying Coronavirus symptoms, as outlined in risk assessment.

-We are making lots of arrangements to keep staff, children and families safe during the day, including:
+We are maintaining many cleaning and hygiene arrangements to keep staff, children, and families safe during the day, including:

 - Upon arrival at playgroup, both staff and children will wash their hands, and good hand washing practices will be encouraged regularly throughout the day.

-- We will be considering which activities are suitable to deliver, and encouraging as much time as possible spent outdoors (which is considered a safer environment).
+- We will be encouraging as much time as possible spent outdoors (which is considered a safer environment).

-- During the session, regular cleaning will take place on all touch points such as surfaces, door handles, light switches, and toilet areas will be cleaned and sanitised between each child’s use.
+- During the session, regular cleaning will take place on all touch points such as surfaces, door handles, light switches, and toilet areas will be cleaned and sanitised regularly.

-- Floors and furniture will be cleaned at the end of each day.
+- Floors and furniture will be cleaned regularly.